AWildDevAppears/structure-docs/file-system/README.md

 assets that you need to keep but they will not be displayed on your app / website, put them in their own folder outside of the web directory.
 As a rule of thumb, if your assets folder only contains images, call the folder img, if it contains other assets (like audio), call it assets (or rescources)

-### JS
+### src

-The js folder should contain all of your JS folders, except in off cases (using an MVC like angular).
-If your project requires a different web layout then you can change this, as long as what is in the web / app folder is minified and as close to a RC as possible, think of the web folder as your build folder.
-Try to have only one js file in the web/js folder, concatenated and minified,
+The src folder should contain all of your JS files.
+If your project requires a different web layout then you can change this, as long as what is in the web/js folder is minified and as close to a RC as possible, think of the web folder as your build folder.
+Try to have only one js file in the web/js folder, concatenated and minified, you can acheive this using browserify or something similar.